Private Tours Around Scotland

 Feed the reindeer in their natural habitat.
 The herd of around 120 animals is roaming the hills and a few will appear when our special reindeer guides get out their favourite foods.

-Watch what working sheep dogs are able to do with the sheep – like separating sheep out.
+Watch sheep dogs at work and get down to do some shearing.
 No need to worry about animal welfare.
 These dogs need the work and are allowed to go as long as they want.